Baselyne-Systems/cdc-platform/README.md

 ### Pipeline lifecycle

 1. **Transport provisioning** — The `Provisioner` creates transport resources.
-For Kafka: auto-creates topics based on source tables and topic prefix (e.g. `cdc.public.customers`, `cdc.public.customers.dlq`) and registers a Debezium PostgreSQL connector via the Kafka Connect REST API.
+For Kafka: auto-creates topics based on source tables and topic prefix (e.g. `cdc.public.customers`, `cdc.public.customers.dlq`) and registers the appropriate Debezium connector (PostgreSQL, MySQL, MongoDB, or SQL Server) via the Kafka Connect REST API.
 2. **Error router initialization** — The `ErrorRouter` (DLQ handler) is created for routing failed events.
 3. **Sink initialization** — All enabled sinks are started (connections opened, clients initialized).
 4. **Event source creation** — The `EventSource` is created for the configured transport mode.